 And when you’re renting, it’s all too easy to find yourself in financial trouble, as rent prices often increase faster than wages, and small debts quickly spiral out of control.
 Especially during the COVID-19 pandemic, with many people finding their income reduced or even losing their jobs.

-Smart renting is essential to avoiding debt — you need to understand your rights, know your financial limits, and prepare yourself for worse case scenarios.
+Smart renting is essential to avoiding debt — you need to understand your rights, know your financial limits, and prepare yourself for worst-case scenarios.

 Don’t spend too much on rent